monali777-00/SmartStay---Hotel-Booking-Reservation-System/README.md

-# 🏨 Scalable Hotel Booking System (SpringBoot Microservices)
+# 🏨 SmartStay - Scalable Online Hotel Booking & Reservation System

 A Spring Boot REST API based backend application for an Online Hotel Booking System.
 This application allows Admins, Customers, and Hotels to manage bookings, rooms, and reservations efficiently.